Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Concluding Remarks

 \section{Concluding Remarks}

-This paper analyzes the THs and physical validity of different spacetimes to determine their potential as candidates for cosmological BHs spacetimes.
+In this paper we analyze the THs and the physical viability of several spacetimes in order to assess their potential as candidates for cosmological BH models within our Hayward-inspired quasi-local framework for expanding backgrounds.
+In this framework, a candidate model is evaluated in terms of whether it admits at least an FOTH as a BH-type TH and a P(I)TH as a cosmological TH.

 First, we examined the flat McVittie spacetime in isotropic coordinates.
 We demonstrated that in the flat McVittie spacetime, the WEC and, consequently, the NEC, outside the McVittie curvature singularity, are always satisfied, for a decelerating universe by considering a perfect fluid with vanishing radial energy flux (the McVittie condition) and computing its energy density and pressure.
 We then interpreted the solution for a matter-dominated, flat McVittie spacetime, in which the SEC is also always satisfied.
 As long as the calculations of outgoing and ingoing null ray congruences in isotropic coordinates remain valid, we showed that the flat McVittie spacetime with a positive Hubble parameter outside the curvature singularity contains an outer, inner, or degenerate PTH.

 In the matter-dominated flat McVittie spacetime, at a given time, the ingoing null expansion parameter has a degenerate root, causing two horizons to coincide, both are POTH.
 Over time, the larger horizon becomes the cosmic-type PITH, while the smaller horizon becomes the WH-type POTH.
 Since the NEC is always satisfied in this case, the smaller horizon is always spacelike, while the larger horizon is initially spacelike (becoming null at a specific instant) and then timelike.